jungmannlab/picasso/docs/render.rst

 Select picks (XYZ scatter)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Opens a dialog to that goes through all picks, displays a xyz-scatterplot and asks to keep or discard it.
+Opens a dialog to that goes through all picks, displays an xyz-scatterplot and asks to keep or discard it.

 Select picks (XYZ scatter, 4 panels)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^